andrianmoroi/hupi/README.md

 In absence of a **.hupi-watch** file, the application will track the changes of all the files.

+## Link to NPM Package

+You can find the npm package for this project [here](https://www.npmjs.com/package/@andrianmoroi/hupi).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.